Marjorie Evasco

 Marjorie Evasco at the International Poetry Festival of Medellín, 2008.

 Marjorie Evasco (born September 21, 1953) is a Filipina poet.
 She writes in two languages: English and Cebuano-Visayan and is a supporter of women's rights, especially of women writers.
-Marjorie Evasco is one of the earliest Filipina feminist poets.
+Marjorie Evasco is one of the Filipina feminist poets in the 1980s.
 She is a recipient of the S.E.A.
 Write Award.

 Biography

-Born in Mindoro into a family of teachers who were "always talking English", she was brought up and educated as a Roman Catholic and her formative years in school were spent under the tutelage of German and Belgian nuns.
+Born in Maribojoc into a family of teachers who were "always talking English", she was brought up and educated as a Roman Catholic and her formative years in school were spent under the tutelage of German and Belgian nuns.
 Evasco and her family lived in Tacloban City and Dumaguete City, then moved to Manila in 1984.
-She finished her B.A. in 1973 from Divine Word College of Tagbilaran, Masteral Degree in Creative Writing in 1981 at Silliman University and her Doctor of Philosophy in Literature (Ph.D.
+She finished her B.A. in 1973 from Divine Word College of Tagbilaran, M.A. in English (Creative Writing) in 1981 at Silliman University and her Doctor of Philosophy in Literature (Ph.D.
 Litt.) at De La Salle University-Manila.
-In 1984, she became a member of the faculty at De La Salle University, and completed her doctoral degree in 1998.
-For many years, she was Director of De La Salle University's Bienvenido N. Santos Creative Writing Center (BNSCWC).
-She is currently a University Fellow and Professor Emeritus for Literature at the same university.
+In 1984, she became a member of the faculty of the Literature Department at De La Salle University, and completed her doctoral degree in 1998.
+For many years, she was Director of the DLSU Press, and later of De La Salle University's Bienvenido N. Santos Creative Writing Center (BNSCWC).
+She is currently a University Fellow and Professor Emerita for Literature at the same university.